ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 Analog Monitor Calibration
 --------------------------

-The bottom section of the the *Battery Monitor* screen allows you to calibrate the voltage/current measurement in order to verify that the measured voltage of the battery is correct.
+The bottom section of the *Battery Monitor* screen allows you to calibrate the voltage/current measurement in order to verify that the measured voltage of the battery is correct.
 You can also set the **Sensor** selection list to **Other** and use the calibration process